isomerpages/nparks-sgf/_sgf2026-show-highlights/Show Gardens Competition/Designers.md

 further cement his global reputation, including being named the 2024 South African Designer of the Year and winning Gold or "Best on Show" at prestigious events in Shenzhen, Suzhou, and Shanghai.</p>
+<p><strong>JOHN TAN (Singapore) </strong>is the principal design director
+and horticulturist at Esmond Landscape and Horticultural, a firm he established in 2000 after transitioning from a career in engineering.
+His passion for the challenging nature of garden design led him to represent Singapore on the global stage, where he has achieved significant recognition.
+A five-time participant at the Singapore Garden Festival, John’s history with the event includes winning Gold and Best of Show in 2010.
+His international accolades are equally impressive, featuring a Silver-Gilt award at the Chelsea Flower Show in 2015 and a Green Card Award at the 2019 Chaumont-sur-Loire International Garden Festival.
+Beyond his design work, he served as Chairman of the Landscape Industry Association (Singapore) from 2011 to 2015, focusing on advancing professionalism and quality within the local industry.</p>
+<p><strong>ANDREW WILSON and GAVIN MCWILLIAM (United Kingdom)</strong>, recognized
+as one of the United Kingdom’s premier garden and landscape design practices.
+Their work is characterized by a blend of imaginative design concepts, a sophisticated understanding of planting and materials, and a commitment to meticulous craftsmanship.
+As three-time participants in the Singapore Garden Festival, they previously secured both Gold and Best of Show in the Landscape Garden category during the 2014 event.
+Their international reputation is further bolstered by a consistent record of high-level accolades, including a Gold Medal at the RHS Chelsea Flower Show in 2017, a Silver Gilt in 2023, and being named winners at the 2025 Society of Garden and Landscape Designers Awards.</p>
 <p></p>